stroncium/nodejs-procfs/API.md

 ### config ()
+Parses contents of `/proc/config.gz`

 Available if the kernel is configured with `CONFIG_IKCONFIG_PROC`

- - returns string: gunziped content of `/proc/config.gz`
+ - returns string: kernel config
  - throws [ProcfsError](#procfserror)
 ***

 ### cgroups ()
+Parses contents of `/proc/cgroups`

  - returns Array\<[CgroupController](#type-cgroupcontroller)>: controllers that are compiled into the kernel
  - throws [ProcfsError](#procfserror)
 ***